-Klaus studied Fine Art first, before moving to the Hamburg Technical College for Design to complete a diploma in Communication Design.
+With a far-ranging imagination, Klaus studied Fine Art then went to Hamburg Technical College for Design to complete a diploma in Communication Design.

 Working closely with his clients, Klaus likes to get into a brief and understand exactly what’s required.
 Then he starts drawing and sketching on tracing paper, before shifting to digital media and working in Illustrator, InDesign or Photoshop.

-Clean, clear, striking and with a touch of humour where appropriate, Klaus’ images always make an impact.
-Rather than a handmade and instinctive feel, he prefers to construct his images like a graphic designer, and his compositional and layout skills are very strong.
-His work images have a variety of finishes, from a crisp geometric look through to the clean lines of his manual illustrations, and on to a woodcut style which works well for portraits and subjects such as food.
+Clean, clear and with a touch of humor where appropriate, Klaus’ images and graphics always make an impact.
+Constructing his images like a graphic designer, he has strong layout and compositional skills and uses the finish to hone their look and feel – from a crisp geometric style through to a woodcut effect, which works well for portraits and subjects like food.

 Question: What drew you to illustration/design?
 Klaus: It´s F.J.
 Tripps fault!
 He illustrated books like "Robber Hotzenplotz" and "The Little Ghost".
 I wanted to do something like that too (and better) when I am grown up.
 Question: Do you have any formal design training?
 Klaus: In strict sense, I am a communication designer with diploma.
 In that time the entire school had 6 computers and there was no such thing as a web designer.
 I always worked illustrations into my papers during the studies.
 Question: Where do you live?
 Klaus: In a row house in Hamburg Suelldorf, surrounded by bullfinches and squirrels.
 Question: Can you describe your studio for me?
 Klaus: I work with 4 nice colleagues in a shared office space in Hamburg- Altona.
 Question: What is your biggest inspiration?
 Klaus: Unexpected pretty images and impressions in the everyday life and the aesthetics of the 60´s just before the Flower-Power time.
 Question: How do you get the best ideas?
 Klaus: Sleeping a night over it.
 Question: What technique do you use?
 Klaus: I sketch with a pencil on 40g sketch paper because you can trace well with it.
 Afterwards I proceed digitally with Illustrator or Photoshop.
 Question: Tell us about a favorite project you have recently completed.
 Klaus: I did a lot of illustrations for a special edition of a magazine for the European Football Championship in 1012, which was great fun and I was really happy with the result.
 Question: What would be your dream job/Commission?
 Klaus: Illustrations for a book on Opera.
 Question: Who are your illustration heroes?
 Klaus: Charley Harper, Roland Topor, Atak, Konrad Klapheck, René Magritte.
 Question: Do you keep a sketchbook?
 Klaus: No, but I think I want to start one soon.
 Question: What are your hobbies?
 Klaus: Making music, riding the bike, running, football … I need a lot of escape.
 Reading sports books and biographies.
 Question: If you were not an illustrator, what would you be?
 Klaus: Something like train conductor.
 A proper job.
 More realistically I would probably work in a Supermarket.
 Question: Who would you like to meet?
 Klaus: Those people who keep breaking into our offices.
 Question: If you could travel back in time, where would you go to?
 Klaus: Back to the 20´s- or rather into the year 1907 and make sure that Adolf Hitler gets accepted to the art school in VIenna...
 Question: What kind of music do you listen to?
 Klaus: Hildegard Knef, Ennio Morricone and Jazz before 1970.
 Question: What is the funniest thing you have ever done?
 Klaus: I dumbfounded 3 robbers in Bozen with the truth that I did not have any money on me.
 Question: If you won the lottery, would you still work as illustrator?
 Klaus: I would start a publishing house and would only book my favorite Illustrators.
 If I would be part of that group, I would still be an illustrator.
 Question: Do you collect anything?
 Klaus: DVD´s with famous, historical football games.
 Li-Bu-Da!
 Question: Do you have a favorite game?
 Klaus: I love the Encyclopedia Game!
 If there is anyone out there who does too, we should get together!